Application and Entry Requirements

 Yes.
-Years one and two of all programmes follow the same core course content supplemented by two ancillary modules that are designed for specific degree programmes.
-This structure allows many of our students the opportunity to transfer to a different degree programme at a later stage providing they have studied the appropriate ancillary subjects in years one and two.
+Years one of all programmes follow the same core course content supplemented by one ancillary module that is designed for specific degree programmes.
+This structure allows many of our students the opportunity to transfer to a different degree programme up until the end of Year 1 providing they have studied the appropriate ancillary subject.

 Are entry requirements different for BSc and MSci courses?

 The minimum entry requirements for all our courses are equivalent and are currently a minimum of AAA at A-level including Maths and Chemistry.
 The third A-level is specified by us in your offer and is dependent upon the A-level subjects you are studying and the course applied for (see [put in link here to individual course info])

 What do you look for in an application?

 Your predicted grades should meet our entry requirements and your personal statement should convey an enthusiasm and commitment towards studying Chemistry at University.